javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 The AND `"&&"` operator is doing the following:

 - Evalutes operands from left to right.
 - For each value converts it to a boolean.
-If the result is `false`, stops and returns it without conversion.
+If the result is `false`, stops and returns the original value.
 - If values finished (all are truthy), returns the last one.

-In other words, AND returns the first falsy value or the last one if none found.
+In other words, AND returns the first falsy value or the last value if none found.

 The rules above are similar to OR.
 The difference is that AND returns the first *falsy* value while OR returns the first *truthy* one.